A. Accounting Framework

 (p) Income tax

 The tax expense for the period comprises current and deferred tax.
 Tax is recognized in the income statement, except to the extent that it relates to items recognized in other comprehensive income or directly in equity.
-In this case the tax is also recognized in other comprehensive income or directly in equity.
+In this case the associated tax is also recognized in other comprehensive income or directly in equity.

 (q) Deferred income tax